wokalski/Diff.swift/README.md

 ## Performance notes

-Diffy is **fast**.
+Differ is **fast**.
 Many of the other Swift diff libraries use a simple `O(n*m)` algorithm, which allocates a 2 dimensional array and then walks through every element.
 This can use _a lot_ of memory.

 In the bundled benchmarks, you should see an order of magnitude difference in calculation time between the two algorithms.